Running TexturePacker from Commandline

 • the --force-publish argument is set on command line

-Detecting if a rebuild is needed or not should be very fast so that you can run TexturePacker in your build scripts without a big impact on your build time.
+Detecting whether a rebuild is necessary is very fast, allowing you to run TexturePacker in your build scripts without significantly slowing down the build process.

 You also don't have to set all sprites as input dependencies e.g. in make.
 TexturePacker does that automatically for you.